 There is no one "right" way to help a struggling child.
 There is no one to blame.
 Everyone is doing the best they can in a worrisome, frustrating, and draining situation.
 Even on the good days, you're careful.
 You're tired of having your hope smashed.

 I know.
 When I worked at a therapeutic boarding school, 8 pre-teens became "my girls."
 Their parents scattered all across the world, I was "their person" in day-to-day life.
-It wasn't the same as being a parent, but there's something profound that happens to your heart when you are the 24/7 on-call, go-to person for a troubled 9-year-old who hasn't seen her parents in months.
+It wasn't the same as being a parent, but there's something profound that happens to your heart when you are the 24/7 on-call, go-to person for a troubled child who hasn't seen her parents in months.

-In addition to being exceptionally wonderful, my girls were traumatized, self-destructive, moody, and tough as nails.
+In addition to being exceptionally wonderful, “my girls” were traumatized, self-destructive, moody, and tough as nails.
 I've been yelled at, hit, kicked, scratched, bitten, spat on, lied to, stolen from, and called all the names in the book.
-I know about losing sleep worrying, feeling broken down and defeated when yet another strategy doesn't work, getting angry calls from teachers, and being woken up in the middle of the night to a full-on crisis.
+I know about losing sleep worrying, feeling broken down and defeated when yet another strategy doesn't work, getting angry calls from teachers, and being woken up in the middle of the night to a full-on crisis situation.
 I know the feeling of chasing after someone who doesn't want to be caught, holding someone who wants to hurt herself, loving someone who wishes she was never born.
 I know the heartbreak of it.
 The aloneness and fear, the immense frustration, confusion, and helplessness, the not knowing what to do.
 I know what it means to feel responsible for "making it better" when the "it" is something unknown, incomprehensible, or horrific.
 I've been to these dark and despair-filled places.